Main Content

 Grading Scheme

-All facets of a student's performance are taken into account for grading purposes.
+All facets of your performance are taken into account for grading purposes.
 The graded activities and the percentage of your course grade associated with the activities are as follows.

 Graded Activities